-Service and other revenue increased by 50% in the first quarter of 2011, compared to the first quarter of 2010, and decreased by 15% from the fourth quarter of 2010.
-This increase from the first quarter of 2010 is primarily due to higher levels of service and contract work from direct product sales and from professional fees associated with PowerHouse and other CPS sales that have increased substantially compared to the same period in 2010.
-For these CPS customers we provide a full power solution, including site preparation, installation of an entire power solution and provision of all products required to provide a turnkey product to the end user often including maintenance services.
-We also had increased service revenues from maintenance contracts and repair related activities as our increasing installed base of UPS customers provides greater opportunities to generate such revenues.
+Service and other revenue increased by approximately \$319,000, or 12%, for the three-month period ended June 30, 2011, compared to the same period in 2010, and increased by \$1.2 million, or 26%, for the six-month period ended June 30, 2011 as compared to the same period in 2010.
+These increases reflect higher levels of service and contract work from direct product sales and from professional fees associated with PowerHouse and other CPS sales.
+For these CPS customers, we provide a full power solution, including design services, site preparation, installation of an entire power solution and provision of all products required to provide a turnkey product to the end user often including maintenance services.
+We also had increased service revenues from maintenance contracts and repair-related activities as our increasing installed base of UPS customers provides greater opportunities to generate such revenues.
 Where we make sales through our OEM channel, it is typical for the OEM to provide these types of services to their end-user customers so these revenue opportunities do not typically exist for us on our OEM sales.
 We anticipate that service and other revenue will continue to grow with product revenue, particularly as our PowerHouse system revenue grows, and as our installed base of UPS product expands, because as more units are sold to customers, more installation, startup and maintenance services will be required.

 Cost of product revenue.
 Cost of product revenue includes the cost of component parts of our products, ancillary equipment that is sourced from external suppliers, personnel, equipment and other costs associated with our assembly and test operations, including costs from having underutilized facilities, depreciation of our manufacturing property and equipment, shipping costs, warranty costs, and the costs of manufacturing support functions such as logistics and quality assurance.
-The cost of product revenue as a percentage of total product revenue was 71% in the first quarter of 2011, as compared to 73% for the first quarter of 2010 and 73% for the fourth quarter of 2010.
-This decrease in cost as a percentage of revenue compared to the first quarter of 2010 is due primarily to increased UPS sales volumes, which resulted in more efficient utilization of our manufacturing facility and a lower level of unabsorbed overhead costs in our manufacturing operation.
-We continue to operate a manufacturing facility that has a manufacturing and testing capacity significantly greater than our current product revenue levels.
-A large portion of the costs involved in operating this manufacturing facility are fixed in nature, and we can incur up to \$600,000 in unabsorbed overhead each quarter depending on the level of UPS system production.
+The cost of product revenue as a percentage of total product revenue was 74% for the three-month period ended June 30, 2011, compared to 76% for the same period in 2010, and 73% for the six-month period ended June 30, 2011, as compared to 75% for the same period of 2010.
+These decreases in costs as a percentage of revenue reflect higher average selling prices for our UPS products and a lower level of unabsorbed overhead costs in our manufacturing operation.
+We continue to operate a manufacturing facility that has a manufacturing facility significantly greater than our current product revenue levels.
+A large portion of the costs involved in operating this manufacturing facility are fixed in nature, and we can incur up to \$400,000 in unabsorbed overhead each quarter depending on the level of UPS system production.
 We continue to work on reducing our product costs through design enhancements and modifications, vendor management programs and increasing our sales volume to absorb these expenses.
-Overall the change in cost of product revenue for the first quarter of 2011 was consistent with the change in total product revenue compared to the first quarter of 2011 was consistent with the change in total product revenue to the first quarter of 2010.
+Overall the change in cost of product revenue for the second quarter of 2011 relative to the first quarter of 2011 was consistent with the change in total product revenue for the second quarter of 2011 relative to the first quarter of 2011 was consistent with the change in total product revenue for the second quarter of 2011.